Arul152005/ucet-library/README.md

 - `author` (String, required) - The author of the book
 - `isbn` (String, required, unique) - The ISBN of the book
 - `available` (Boolean, default: true) - Availability status of the book
+- `takenBy` (String, default: null) - Student ID of who has taken the book
+- `takenDate` (Date, default: null) - Date when the book was taken

 ### Students
 - `name` (String, required) - The name of the student
 - `email` (String, required, unique) - The email of the student
 - `studentId` (String, required, unique) - The student ID
+- `borrowedBooks` (Array) - List of borrowed books with details

 ## API Endpoints